Anglia-Ruskin-IoT-Labs/avs-device-sdk/README.md

 Logging ONLY WORKS on LINUX WITH USERNAME "pi"!!  (hardcoded path /home/pi)

-I'll change hardcoded stuff on further development.

 Changed files from original alexa-device-sdk:

 * CapabilityAgents/SpeechSynthetizer changed, incoming audio responses and messageIDs saved to **/home/pi/logs/audioResponses**, then
 * AVSCommon/AVS/src/AVSDirective changed, incoming json payloads, POSTs payload to **localhost:50000/command** (interpreter-server API endpoint) and also saves it to **/home/pi/logs**
-* **interpreter-server**, sends the commands to a BuzzBox or/and iMirror, if they are set up.
+* **interpreter-server**, receives RenderTemplate payloads from the SDK and sends the commands to a BuzzBox or/and iMirror, if they are set up. **Without this, Alexa cannot be used to control any of the devices!**

 ## Install Process